JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/README.md

 [![Reward Evaluation Results](./images/Object_avoidance_evaluation.png)](https://youtu.be/W7hvWubL6Os)

 ## Conclusion
-- 4 models passed evaluation (3 laps without crashing)
+- 4 models passed evaluation
     - 2 in time trials
     - 2 in object avoidance with 2 fixed objects
-- Only 29% of project’s budget was used
 - Important Setup
     - Discount factor for hyperparameters
     - Stereo camera for sensors
     - Waypoints and objects_location for parameters
+- Only 29% of project’s budget was used
+- Training times need to be increased for more robust results.

 ## Next Steps
 - Setup environments with lower training costs:
     - local setup.
     - using individual AWS services and spot pricing.
 - Create optimal waypoints for left and right lanes using upsampling.
 - Evaluate more scenarios after longer training times.
+- Compete in head-to-head races.

 ## References and Resources
 - AWS (2021).
 [AWS DeepRacer Developer Guide](https://docs.aws.amazon.com/deepracer/latest/developerguide/awsracerdg.pdf).